babynus/projeqtor/projeqtor/docs/user/AccessRights.rst

 When you have selected one of these menus, the modules are displayed below.

 Click on a module to display its description, as well as the list of screens that will be activated or deactivated.
+Disabling certain modules will also hide the corresponding reports.

 Click on the checkboxes to enable or disable the module.